When Was Schizophrenia Discovered? A Brief History Of The Disorder

 The evolution of the understanding of schizophrenia

 As noted in Nature, since the designation by Emil Kraepelin, schizophrenia has been understood as "a chronic and deteriorating mental illness" or a neurodegenerative disorder.
+During the early 20th century, early treatments included harsh methods such as electro-convulsive therapy, insulin coma, metrazol shock, and frontal leukotomy.
 Computed tomography and magnetic resonance imaging have indicated "structural and functional brain abnormalities in patients with schizophrenia."

-More recently, schizophrenia research has investigated whether brain abnormalities remain stationary or progress through different stages of the illness.
+More recently, ongoing medical research on schizophrenia has investigated whether brain abnormalities remain stationary or progress through different stages of the illness.

-According to researchers, prior to the 1980s, more focus fell on so-called “positive symptoms,” such as hallucinations and delusions.
-Negative symptoms, such as apathy, lack of motivation (avolition), and lack of speech (alogia), were usually given less attention.
+Prior to the 1980s, more focus may have fallen on so-called “positive symptoms,” such as hallucinations and delusions; however, in the 1980’s, researcher Tim Crow suggested that people experiencing schizophrenia may have distinct symptoms clusters that also may include negative symptoms, such as apathy, lack of motivation (avolition), and lack of speech (alogia).

 With the introduction of Tim Crow's model of schizophrenia as consisting of "two syndromes" — positive and negative symptoms — the diagnostic criteria changed.
 Crow also suggested that schizophrenia might be a "widespread genetic anomaly which arose quite recently in human evolution" and linked schizophrenia with the evolution of language.
 Psychotic symptoms, in Crow's view, were thought to be associated with "deviations in the subtle asymmetries of development of the cortex,” and he believed that “the symptoms arise as confusions between thought and speech and through the abnormal attachment of meaning to perceived speech."